OUR WORK

 EDUCATION AND HEALTH

 Three decades of conflict nearly destroyed Somalia’s health and education systems, which are characterized by poor quality, insufficient access, and inadequate resources.
-As a result, nearly 85 percent of children are not enrolled in school.
+As a result, nearly 85 percent of children are not enrolled in school and an estimated 692 women die of pregnancy-related causes per 100,000 live births.
 USAID has partnered with federal and state-level education ministries to establish quality education standards and expand access to education for 150,000 out-of-school children and youth.
 In the health sector, USAID is improving maternal health by supporting midwife training and increasing women's access to services.

 HUMANITARIAN ASSISTANCE